gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 of requiring active reconstruction by the reader.

 The dashes are not decorative.
-They are structural — they create pauses, ambiguities, unresolved tensions that the poem refuses to resolve.
+They are structural: they create pauses, ambiguities, unresolved tensions that the poem refuses to resolve.

-The slant rhymes are not failures of craft.
+The slant rhymes aren't failed craft either.
-They are a theory of imperfect correspondence — the world does not rhyme cleanly, and the poem should not either.
+They are a theory of imperfect correspondence: the world does not rhyme cleanly, and the poem should not either.